Cashis: 1996–2006: Beginnings and signing to Shady Records

 Cashis first got into rapping by freestyling with his cousin at the early age of 12.
 At the age of 14, he went to the studio for the first time and professionally recorded his first song.
 Around age 17, he got serious about rapping and would go around the Los Angeles and Orange County area participating in rap battles under the name "Lil Ramone".

-By 2004, Cashis was regarded as the "rap king of Orange County" and attracted the attention of Shady Records A&R, Dart Parker, who signed him after hearing his mixtape, Stars With Stripes.
+By 2004, Cashis was regarded as the "rap king of Orange County" and attracted the attention of Shady Records A&R, Dart Parker, who signed him after hearing mixtape by Renegadez, Stars with Stripes.
 Cashis's introduction to the masses, however, wouldn't come until 2006 when he appeared alongside Eminem, 50 Cent and Lloyd Banks on "You Don't Know" the first single from the platinum-selling Shady Records compilation, Eminem Presents: The Re-Up, performing solo on the songs "Everything Is Shady" and "Talkin' All That".
 His solo track "Talkin' All That" was praised by Complex as an album standout.